fiifi-dev/simple_db/readme.md

-# Project Title
+# Simple DB

-A Simple Database
+A Simple Database similar to redis: it allows get, set and delete operations

 ## Getting Started